 What kind of teen typically participates in this program?
 What are the requirements to join?

 Teens from all over the world join this program!
 Typically, our participants are culturally curious individuals who are excited to make new friends, experience something unique, and interested in stepping out of their comfort zones and expanding their horizons.

 This program is exclusively for students who are currently in grades 9th through 12th and approximately 14 to 18 years old.
 Students living outside of the USA are welcome to join!

 Our hotels are chosen specifically in safe areas and are well suited to facilitating group supervision.
 We stay in centrally located accommodations, usually within walking distance of the main attractions.
 We do not use large, impersonal chain hotels on the outskirts of cities; we prefer to select smaller, family-run hotels where we establish personal relationships with the owners.

-In Kona, our hotel is right next to a small bay, perfect for swimming and right in the heart of Kona’s many shops.
-There are swimming pools at all four of our hotels, perfect for cooling off after a fun day spent under the sun!
+In Kona, our hotel is right next to a small bay, perfect for swimming, stand-up paddleboarding, and right in the heart of Kona’s many shops.

 For safety reasons, we do not publish the names of the accommodations we use.
 We do not feel it is safe to publish the name of a hotel where a group of teenagers is staying abroad.
 After registering, participants and parents are given access to our secure parent website where you will be able to see the names of all of the accommodations for the program.